A Well-Connected Network

 The highway provides critical linkages for freight movements between inland production areas and eleven coastal ports and major regional centres.
 It is also an important commuter route at its southern end and a key tourist corridor.

-The Federal Government, in partnership with the Queensland Government, has committed $8.5 billion to a ten-year Bruce Highway Upgrade Programme, which began in 2013-14.
+The Federal Government, in partnership with the Queensland Government, has committed $8.5 billion to a ten-year Bruce Highway Upgrade Programme.

 The projects include major upgrades and realignments, strengthening and widening type works, plus a range of safety and efficiency measures to target poor crash sites and to provide additional overtaking lanes and rest areas.